- Aadhaar Card Eligibility

 With a view to making the Aadhaar card and its allied services more universally available, the UIDAI has released mAadhaar which is a mobile application for Android devices.
 The app contains the user’s Aadhaar information in a digitised form and enables accessibility on the go.

 Users can add up to 3 profiles on their app and perform a wide variety of services such as locking their biometrics and access their e-KYC for Aadhaar.
-A more comprehensive guide to the mAadhaar app, including linking your mobile number can be found here.
+Find a more comprehensive guide to the mAadhaar app, including linking your mobile number.

 Aadhaar Enrolment Centres